anaptecs/jeaf-generator.io/index.md

 # Why JEAF Generator?

-Besides the benefits mentioned above there are many reasons to use JEAF Generator.
+Besides the benefits mentioned above there are many more reasons to use JEAF Generator.
 For further details please switch to our [**overview about all benefits**](why/overview).

 <br>